-- No. It’s completely free for all Ozark students and any Ozark class.
+- No. It's completely free for any Ozark students enrolled in any Ozark class.

 - I’m not in Study Skills, but I would like to meet with a tutor.
 Is that allowed?

 - Definitely!
 We are here for all Ozark students!
-Call the LC or come by to schedule an appointment with one of our peer tutors.
+Simply log on to the online scheduling program or stop by the LC to schedule an appointment with one of our peer tutors.

 - I don’t need tutoring every week, so can I just see a tutor when I need help with an assignment?